How to Stop Hating Someone

 - Sometimes being compassionate is to walk away without saying anything.
 At times no answer is the best answer.

-- Take the time to focus releasing the anger itself.
+- Take the time to focus on releasing the anger itself.

 Layers of Hate